GChristensen/enso-portable/readme.md

 ## Enso Portable

-A portable distribution of the *community* version of Humanized Enso Launcher with some additional commands
+A portable distribution of the *community* version of Humanized Enso Launcher for Windows with some additional commands

 (C) 2011-2012 g/christensen (gchristnsn@gmail.com)